OUZOUD FALLS: DAY TRIP FROM MARRAKECH

-It would be fair to say we had never seen anything like the sight that greeted us as we came to the top of the falls.
+It would be fair to say, we had never seen anything like the sight that greeted us as we came to the top of the falls.

 Thanks to the recent rains, we were greeted with what seemed like a giant chocolate waterfall.
-It certainly didn’t look like the advertised Ouzoud Falls day trip photos showing blue waters, but for us, this made for an even more fascinating spectacle.
+It certainly didn’t look like the advertised Ouzoud Falls day trip photos showing azure blue waters, but for us, this made for an even more fascinating spectacle.

 Moving down to the bottom of the Falls is a little steep, but entirely manageable.
 You can see why they had turned the rusty-brown colour when you see the abundance of red soil in the area.

 At the bottom of the Ouzoud Falls, you’ll find pools, mini waterfalls and stepping-stones to get you the short distance to the other side.
 However, due to the recent rains, the stepping-stones were partially submerged.
 This wasn’t a problem as there were plenty of colourful rafts to ferry you across.

 Some tourists took a ride on the rafts to the waterfall base but we chose to take photos of them from the other side instead.